Upcoming launch of $8.8 billion telescope places women’s leading roles in center focus

 A decade later, Seager joins astronomers in anticipation of the Webb’s long-awaited launch.
 Like Tarter, she said that while the telescope will revolutionize what we can know about the cosmos, scientists and researchers might not find what they’re looking for.

-That’s okay, said Seager, who recalled a friend saying she had two choices after her husband died: Crumble or keep moving toward her dream.
+That’s okay, said Seager, who recalled a friend saying she had two choices after her husband died: crumble or keep moving toward her dream.
 She chose the latter, unable to shake the feeling she had the first time she looked up at the stars all those years ago.

 “It’s not that I have to find an Earth and name it after [Wevrick],” she said in the film.
 “It’s about making a difference and doing something with meaning.”